MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 Multi-project templates act as containers for two or more projects.
 When you create a project that is based on a multi-project template from the **New Project** dialog box, every project in the template is added to the solution.

-A multi-project template contains two or more project templates, and a root template of type `ProjectGroup`.
+A multi-project template has two or more project templates, and a root template of type `ProjectGroup`.

 Multi-project templates behave differently than single project templates.
 They have the following unique characteristics: